 People often send us questions for our Dietitians Unplugged podcast.
 We love getting questions and once in a while we’ll pick one to answer in our show.
-This one in particular was one we felt was probably on the minds of many people for whom HAES was a completely new concept.
+This one in particular was one we felt was probably on the minds of many people for whom our philosophy was a completely new concept.

 Our listener wrote: